astral-fate/TM366-Artificial-Intelligence/Genatic Algorithm/Readme.md

 # Darwin Vs. Lamarck

+ 3 principles of the Darwinian evolution.
+- Organisms vary.
+- Organisms produce more offspring than the environment could possibly support.
+- Members of species struggle among themselves, and with other species, for the limited resources available in the environment.
 # Optimial selection problems

 One type of problem that can be solved using GAs is the roulette wheel problem, which involves finding the optimal selection of items from a set of options.
 For example, suppose you have a set of items with different weights and values, and you want to select a subset of items that maximizes the total value while staying within a certain weight limit.
 You could use a GA to find the optimal selection of items by representing each selection as a chromosome and evolving the chromosomes through a process of selection, crossover, and mutation. <br>